 The CNA shall be conducted at least annually for Level 2 Care Coordination and semi-annually for Level 3 Care Coordination, to determine if the care plan is appropriate for the Member and if a higher or lower level of care coordination may be needed.

 Additional comprehensive needs assessments may also be conducted, as the care coordinator deems necessary, due to requests from the Member, provider, family member or legal representative or as a result of a change in health status and/or social support situation.

-Specific indicators warranting a need for conducting a new CNA to be performed may include, significant changes in Member's medical and/or behavioral health condition; changes in setting of care, such as hospitalization, rehabilitation and/or short-term nursing home admission (long-term nursing home stay(s) require administration of the MDS), residential treatment facility admission; changes in the Member's family or natural/social support system (such as, sudden illness and/or convalescence or death of a family caregiver); living arrangement disruption (loss of residence, eviction, fire/flooding, move to another family home); involvement of Adult Protective Services (APS), Child Protective Services and/or other NM Children, Youth & Family (CYFD) interventions; changes in the amount of caregiver services requested and requested amount exceeds the range of hours corresponding with Member's existing assessment score.
+Specific indicators warranting a need for conducting a new CNA to be performed may include but are not limited to, significant changes in Member's medical and/or behavioral health condition; changes in setting of care, such as hospitalization, rehabilitation and/or short-term nursing home admission (long-term nursing home stay(s) require administration of the MDS), residential treatment facility admission; changes in the Member's family or natural/social support system (such as, sudden illness and/or convalescence or death of a family caregiver); living arrangement disruption (loss of residence, eviction, fire/flooding, move to another family home); involvement of Adult Protective Services (APS), Child Protective Services and/or other NM Children, Youth & Family (CYFD) interventions; changes in the amount of caregiver services requested and requested amount exceeds the range of hours corresponding with Member's existing assessment score.
 These events may at times not require a new CNA be completed.
 If a new CNA is not conducted, the member's record should clearly establish why the triggering event did not result in the MCO conducting a new CNA.
+The decision can be made via telephone contact or face to face visit with the member.